wrossmorrow/envoy-extproc-sdk-java/README.md

 [`envoy`](https://www.envoyproxy.io/), one of the most powerful and widely used reverse proxies, is able to query an [ExternalProcessor](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter) in it's filter chain.
 Such a processor is a gRPC service that streams messages back and forth to modify HTTP requests being processed by `envoy`.
 This functionality opens the door to quickly and robustly implemently customized functionality at the edge, instead of in targeted services.
 While powerful, implementing these services still requires dealing with complicated `envoy` specs, managing information sharing across request phases, and an understanding of gRPC, none of which are exactly straightforward.

 **The purpose of this SDK is to make development of ExternalProcessors (more) easy**.
 This SDK _certainly_ won't supply the most _performant_ edge functions.
 Much better performance will come from eschewing the ease-of-use functionality here by using a [WASM plugin](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/wasm/v3/wasm.proto) or registered [custom filter binary](https://github.com/envoyproxy/envoy-filter-example).
 Optimal performance isn't necessarily our goal; usability, maintainability, and low time-to-functionality is, and those aspects can often be more important than minimal request latency.
+In particular, our hope is you can use this SDK with a very minimal understanding of gRPC and basically no knowledge of the `envoy` `proto` specs for an external processor.

-We attempt to achieve this ease largely by masking some of the details behind the datastructures `envoy` uses, which are effective but verbose and idiosyncratic.
-Each request generates a bidirectional gRPC stream (with at most 6 messages) and sends, in turn, data concerning request headers, request body, request trailers, response headers, response body, and response trailers (if `envoy` is configured to send all phases).
+We attempt to achieve this ease largely by masking some of the details behind the datastructures `envoy` uses, which are effective but verbose and idiosyncratic, and supplying the required gRPC code for the service implementation.
+Each request to `envoy` generates a bidirectional gRPC stream (with at most 6 messages) and sends, in turn, data concerning request headers, request body, request trailers, response headers, response body, and response trailers (if `envoy` is configured to send all phases).
 The idea here is to supply functions for each phase that operate on a context and more generically typed data suitable for each phase.
 (See details below.)

 Several examples are provided here in the [examples](#examples), which can be reviewed to examine usage patterns.